amdeb/amdeb-doc/Dev/GitHub Workflow.md

 #### 6. Merge after pull request is reviewed ####

 The philosophy is one commit per feature.
-Once all your commits of a branch are tested and happily reviewed, you start to merge the changes back to master.
+Once all your commits of a branch are happily reviewed, you start to merge the changes back to master by squashing all commits related to a single issue.

-You use GitHub's "Merge pull request" button to merge your changes.
+Please do NOT use GitHub's "Merge pull request" button to merge your changes.
+You should merge locally first, test the merge, then push to the remote master branch.

+Assume the remote master branch is called origin (the default name).

+    # TODO: need to verify the following commands
+    git fetch origin
+    git checkout master

+    # the following is required if you are out of sync with the master
+    # otherwise, no need to rebase
+    git rebase master my-feature-123

+    git merge --squash my-feature-123
+    git commit

+    git branch -D my-feature-123
+    git push origin